 Test and measure your forms

-Sign-up forms are one of the easiest things on a store to test, because the traffic and the outcome are both high-volume.
+Sign-up forms are among the easiest things in a store to test, because the traffic and the outcome are both high-volume.
 Run one change at a time, form length, incentive, trigger, copy, and measure submit rate against the 2-3% benchmark, then keep what wins.
-This is ordinary conversion rate optimization applied to the top of the funnel, and tying form data into your eCommerce analytics shows not just sign-ups but which sources and offers produce subscribers who actually buy.
+This is ordinary conversion rate optimization applied to the top of the funnel, and tying form data into your eCommerce analytics also shows which sources and offers produce subscribers who actually buy.

 🚀 Quick takeaway

-Measure submit rate, not just raw sign-ups, and test one variable at a time.
+Measure submit rate and test one variable at a time.
 A form is the rare experiment where you get fast, high-volume feedback, so there is no excuse for running the same underperforming box for years.

 How scandiweb approaches sign-up forms

 scandiweb has delivered over 2,100 eCommerce projects since 2003, and the sign-up form is one of the first places we look when a store wants more from its existing traffic.
-We treat it as a conversion problem and an email problem at once: get the form converting, then make sure the email marketing behind it turns those subscribers into buyers.
+Get the form converting, then make sure the email marketing behind it turns those subscribers into buyers.
 A form that captures emails a program never uses well is only half the job.
-For the program side, our guide on email marketing best practices covers what to do with the list once the form fills it.
+Also read: our guide on email marketing best practices on what to do with the list once the form is filled out.

 Frequently asked questions